Voting policy

 2024 – Q2

-During the first second of 2024, Philips Pension Fund voted at 3894 shareholder meetings worldwide through its asset manager.
+During the second quearter of 2024, Philips Pension Fund voted at 3894 shareholder meetings worldwide through its asset manager.
 That was approximately 97.4% of all meetings where voting was possible.
 Most meetings vote on multiple topics.
 Of a total number of votes of 45,919, 3,244 votes (i.e. 6.4%) were against recommendations from the board of the company in question.
 The main items voted against were management remuneration and appointments of certain board members.
 In many cases, these types of negative votes are the result of suboptimal organization of company management, such as insufficient independence.
 In addition, these negative votes are increasingly the result of insufficient transparency about and management of risks related to climate change.

 2024 - Q1